casbin/code-of-conduct/README.md

 If you have any suggestions for improving this code of conduct, please feel free to submit an issue or PR.
 We will review, discuss and merge changes as needed.
 Thank you.

+## Credits

+Portions derived from [the Docker Code of Conduct](https://github.com/docker/code-of-conduct/) and [the Angular Contributor Code of Conduct](https://github.com/angular/code-of-conduct).

 ## License

 This work is licensed under a Creative Commons Attribution 4.0 Unported License